Edwiyyin/Harmonify-Public/README.md

 - `/lyrics`: Show song lyrics and additional details
 - `/playlist`: Manage playlist songs
 - `/playlist-lyrics`: Same as /lyrics but for /playlist
+- `/register`: To create an account
+- `/login`: To log into your account
 - `/error`: Indicate error in /search
 - `/faq`: For FAQ